 Sum 41 “Blood In My Eyes” from Screaming Bloody Murder [Island Records]: Really?
 Sum41 is still around?
 Well I guess that they are and have just fallen off my own personal Metal radar.
 Their tune is an odd choice for the nominations if you ask me and while it has some Metal overtones to it, it is too reminiscent of the Skate Punk vibe that we ended up with too much of.
 Very surprised they made the list.
 Was nothing better available for the choices?
 Guessing this committee never heard of Kamelot, Symphony X or Opeth.

 Who Will Win?
 I will venture to guess that Megadeth gets overlooked once again which will be a shame if that happens but I totally want to see either them, Mastodon or Dream Theater walk away with it in that order.
 I kind of sense that Foo Fighters take it home which is not an entirely bad thing but not what I want to see happen (no offense Dave).
 Only time will tell.
+I want to close out by reiterating that the Grammy Awards mean nothing to me at the end of the day.
+I’m happy when a band or a song I like wins of course but their “acceptance” and “acknowledgement” does not upgrade or downgrade my own appreciation of Heavy Music.
+Keep ignoring it and we shall in turn keep ignoring you.
+Stay tuned for the post lauding those who won in these categories.

 Still need these albums in your collection?
 Well go get them over on Amazon.com, I’ve provided you with the links to do it fast and cheap: